A Competitive U.S. Business Climate: Innovation, Chemistry, and Jobs

 ACS Position Statement

 Science and technology help create millions of high-skill, high-wage jobs that support a strong U.S. economy and enhance quality of life.
-Since World War II, nearly half of all gross domestic product (GDP) growth has been a direct result of investments in research and development (R&D) and there is abundant evidence that the great majority of newly-created U.S. jobs have been the direct or indirect result of advancements in science and technology.
+Over the past 50 years, nearly half of all gross domestic product (GDP) growth has been a direct result of investments in research and development (R&D) and there is abundant evidence that the great majority of newly-created U.S. jobs have been the direct or indirect result of advancements in science and technology.

 The world is now a much more competitive place than it was even five years ago.
-Only three of the top 10 chemical companies with the highest R&D investments are U.S.-based companies .
-And yet, the nation’s chemical industry is an approximately $800 billion enterprise that touches more than 96 percent of U.S.-manufactured products, accounts for nearly 14 percent of U.S. exports, 15 percent of the world’s chemicals, and a significant portion of U.S. patents.
-A strong U.S. chemical enterprise is supported by both “sustaining” innovations to keep commodity chemicals production competitive and also “disruptive” innovations that introduce new materials and applications that are tailored to the needs of customers across the greater community of business entrepreneurs.
+Only a few of the top 10 chemical companies with the highest R&D investments are U.S.-based companies.
+Yet the nation’s chemical industry is more than a $500 billion enterprise that touches greater than 95 percent of U.S.-manufactured products and a significant portion of U.S. patents.
+A strong U.S. chemical enterprise is supported by both “sustaining” innovation to keep commodity chemical production competitive and also “disruptive” innovation that introduce new materials and applications that are tailored to the needs of customers across the greater community of business entrepreneurs.

 The scientific and technological innovation that underpins our economic competitiveness results from sustained investments in scientific research and in strong education and training systems.
-To complement this technological advancement, our nation’s business laws, including intellectual property protection rights, regulatory environment, trade policies, and tax code should work together to assure that the products of U.S. science and technology companies can enter the international marketplace competitively and without facing undue barriers.
+To complement this technological advancement, our nation’s business laws, including intellectual property protection rights, regulatory environment, trade policies, and tax code must work together to ensure that the products of U.S. science and technology companies can enter the international marketplace competitively and without facing undue barriers.
 The United States should be the most welcoming place to start, maintain, or expand science- and technology-based business activity.

 Although the largest employers of chemists have historically been large, publicly-owned chemical companies, small businesses and entrepreneurs are essential contributors to the chemistry economy and an increasingly important factor in the chemistry employment picture.
 Federal research investments in university and national laboratories continue to spur new opportunities for technology transfer and should increase to remain competitive in the world marketplace.
 In addition, support of university technology transfer efforts, incubators and accelerators should be encouraged to assist in translating research dollars into products and services.
 Many large companies are now establishing venture capital funds to support small start-ups in collaborative business and commercialization models, but significant challenges persist in the translation from scientific discovery to commercial product.
 By fostering collaboration between the domestic expansion of existing companies and development of small businesses that can be centers of job creation, the chemistry enterprise not only improves its own prospects, but helps raise the prosperity of the entire nation.

-The federal government should create a policy environment conducive to business development at all levels that would aid the chemistry enterprise in creating and commercializing new products and services here in the United States.
-However, in these efforts, it is important to maintain balance between regulation, the economic impact on businesses, and the needs of the communities where these businesses are located since these products and services would help strengthen our existing industry and help seed the growth of new industries, thus supporting new and sustainable science-based jobs.
+The federal government should create a policy environment conducive to business development at all levels that aid the chemistry enterprise in creating and commercializing new products and services here in the United States.
+However, in these efforts, it is important to maintain balance between regulation, the economic impact on businesses, and the needs of the communities where these businesses are located since these products and services help strengthen our existing industry and help seed the growth of new industries, thus supporting new and sustainable science-based jobs.
 Many jobs are created from small and medium business, so policies should not overly favor any sector or size of business.